 Serving The West Coast of British Columbia

-Air Nootka's recognized as the official carrier for transporting hikers to the Nootka Trail.
-We offer a convenient and reliable service that provides more efficient access to the trailhead via Gold river than any other transportation option.
+Air Nootka is recognized as the official carrier for transporting hikers to the Nootka Island Trail.
+We offer a convenient and reliable service that provides easy access to the trailhead than any other transportation option.
 Your flight will leave from the base in Gold River, fly down the Muchalat Inlet to Nootka Sound, and then out to the west coast of Nootka Island.

-We will fly you over the length of the Nootka Trail, so you can see the marvels that await you on your hike.
-You'll be dropped off at Louie Lagoon which is the start of the trail.
+We will fly you over the length of the Nootka Island Trail, so you can see the marvels that await you on your hike.
+You'll be dropped off at Louie Lagoon, also known as Starfish Lagoon, which is the start of the trail.
 The trapped waters of Louie Lagoon yield an excellent protected landing area, only accessible by floatplane.
-A 45 minute hike along a flagged path through the rainforest brings hikers to the rolling surf of the open Pacific Ocean at Third Beach.
-Here begins your adventure that can take anywhere between 3-7 days.
+A 45 minute hike along a flagged path through the rainforest brings hikers to the rolling surf of the Pacific Ocean at Third Beach.
 Many people like to plan to spend at least a day at the spectacular Calvin Falls, while others plan some time at the end of the hike to visit Friendly Cove (Yuquot).
-Guide books are available on the Nootka Trail as well as web information.

 Distance and Duration: 35km with options 4-6 days.

 There is a $45 fee per person (cash only), payable to the Mowachaht/Muchalaht First Nation Band which allows access to cross their three reserve sites on Nootka Island and their facilities at Friendly Cove.
 You can pay this fee at the boat ramp (see boat launch attendant) in Gold River or while crossing the first nations land..